p24sikha/Dialogue-Based-Personal-Assistant-with-Reinforcement-Learning/README.md

 - A presentation summarizing key points from the report.
 - Visualization of key transformations and their impact on the dataset.

-## Included Files

-- **chatbot.html**: This Microsoft Edge HTML document provides a detailed demonstration of the chatbot's capabilities and interactions.
-Open this file in Microsoft Edge to view the demo.

-## Evaluation Criteria

 ### User-Centric Design